No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 While colimits are traditionally defined via universal properties over cones, in natural language processing (NLP), a colimit can be approximated by KMeans clustering over word embeddings.
 If we interpret a cone from the side, we observe its tapering morphic shape; but from above, the apex of the cone corresponds to the conceptual anchor (Z-frame) toward which all points converge.

-**Words: king, queen, man woman**</br>
+**Z frame: king, queen, man woman**</br>
-Using a simple KMeans (k=1) over these four word vectors yields the following cluster center and its top 10 closest neighbors:
+Using a simple KMeans (k=1) over these four word vectors yields the following cluster center and its top 10 closest neighbors.
 ```
 === Z-frame Candidates ===
        queen : Similarity = 0.7720